arcln/koak/README.md

 # Koak

 Koak is a Kaleidoscope compiler.
-The Kaleidoscope programming language is a constraint programming language embedding constraints into an imperative object-oriented language.
-It adds keywords always, once, and assert..during (formerly while..assert) to make statements about relational invariants.
-Objects have constraint constructors, which are not methods, to enforce the meanings of user-defined datatypes.
+The Kaleidoscope programming language is a constraint programming language embedding constraints into an imperative  language.

 ## Dependencies

-Before using it, you should install some dependencies:
+Before using it, you must install some dependencies:
 - [Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/)
 ```bash
 curl -sSL https://get.haskellstack.org/ | sh